Thesis Advisory Committee

 - Your mentor is one of the voting members and serves as committee chair.

-- Identify one member with expertise in statistics, epidemiology or study design.
+- One faculty member with expertise in statistics, epidemiology or study design.

-- It is desirable to have a member with basic science or translational laboratory expertise related to your project.
+- It is important to note that two different disciplines (not including your statistician or epidemiologist) must be represented among the four voting members of your TAC.
+It is also desirable to have a member with basic science or translational laboratory expertise related to your project.

-- Members may not be co-investigator or co-author for your research except your mentor and statistician/epidemiologist.
+- Ex-officio members are nonvoting members, therefore, may be a co-investigator or co-author for your research.

 - In the Mayo Clinic Graduate School of Biomedical Sciences General Forms/Resources page, see "MCGSBS Faculty Privileges" (must be logged in to the Mayo network) for an updated list of faculty with privileges.
 CCaTS will assist in nominating qualified members for faculty privileges if needed.

-- The chair of the committee and at least one other member must have at least master's-level graduate faculty privileges in Mayo Clinic Graduate School of Biomedical Sciences.
+- The chair of the committee and at least one other voting member must have (or be eligible for) a minimum of master's-level graduate faculty privileges in Mayo Clinic Graduate School of Biomedical Sciences.

-- No more than two members may have Teaching/Examining graduate faculty privileges in Mayo Clinic Graduate School of Biomedical Sciences.
+- No more than two voting members may have Temporary or Teaching/Examining level graduate faculty privileges in Mayo Clinic Graduate School of Biomedical Sciences.

 You are expected to meet with your TAC three months after your proposal is approved and every six months thereafter (more often as needed or requested by the CCaTS Postdoctoral Executive Committee) to review your research progress.
 Submit a detailed TAC progress report to the education coordinator/specialist within one week following each meeting.
 This report summarizes the progress made to date and outlines the projected timeline and expectations for the next meeting.
 The Postdoctoral Executive Committee will review the progress report during its regular meetings.

 Chair (your research mentor)